Nirajjha-tech/github-tutorial/README.md

 # github-tutorial
-This is my first git repository
+This is my first git repository and demo for git class